and0x000/docker-avorion/README.md

 ## usage

 `docker-compose up -d` should be sufficiant for a basic image.
 Your galaxy is expected to be in `/var/avorion/avorion_galaxy`.
 If you have it placed somewhere else, please adjust the docker-compose.yml accordingly.

+## disclaimer

+The content of this repository is considered free software as far as no other parties or licenses involved in using the content of this repository contradict this conideration in their respective topics.

+There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.